 Maybe it annoys them, like, ah here she goes again with her misery.
-LOL Really, I am annoyed at myself, too.
-But, please know I did not choose this.
+Really, I am annoyed at myself, too – but please know I did not choose this.
 I can always choose to be happy but I did not choose this.

 I am not here to tell you to go out, enjoy the sun, and exercise to get your blood flowing.
-I am here to tell you that you did not choose to wake up on the wrong side of the bed and you definitely did not choose the cloud that rains on you the moment you open you eyes.
-We did not choose this but we can do something about it.
+I am here to tell you that you did not choose to wake up on the wrong side of the bed, and you definitely did not choose the cloud that rains on you the moment you open your eyes.
+We did not choose this, but we can do something about it.

-I am not here to tell you to find happiness in little things because I know that that is exactly what you are trying to do.
+I am not here to tell you to find happiness in little things because I know that that is exactly what you are trying to do every single day.
 I am here to tell you that you did not choose the emptiness inside you; you did not choose to feel this way.

 I write to tell people the truth and this is my truth.

 It is scary.
-It is not as pretty as we try to sound it to be in our poetry.
 We did not choose this switch that magically turns on; it knows no time and it happens anywhere.

 We did not choose this.
-We still don’t know how creativity, sadness and madness all come together. [this is how i came up with the quote above] It is just how it is.
+We still don’t know how creativity, sadness and madness all come together.
+It is just how it is.

 I write to keep my calm and my sanity.

 I write because I want my voice to be heard; for my voice to be louder than the screams inside my head.

 I am suicidal but in the grey area so you should not worry about me.
 I just want to write this because that is what I do – I write.